fzeulf/vkmusic_downloader/README.md

 Now you could execute script from every directory, like usual command

+**2. After git update script throws an error "Global symbol "$num_of_downloads" requires explicit package name at ./vkmusic_downloader.pl line 26.**

+Check new variable $num_of_downloads in the configfile.pm.example, so you have use new config.

 ### Options and examples
     -s,--search name - search by given name -a,--artist - modificator for search by artist name